riverBag/LLM4SalientClass/README.md

 Most-Modified-Class baseline implementation, and the raw LM prediction files used in the paper.

-## ⚙️ Usage As a Replication Package
+## ⚙️ Usage as a Replication Package

 First, create the Python environment: